tldr-pages/tldr/pages/common/kak.md

 `%s{{foo}}<Enter>c{{bar}}<Escape>`

-- Un-select all secondary selections, and keep only the main one:
+- Unselect all secondary selections, and keep only the main one:

 `<Space>`